Ryuuhou/AHKanColle/README.md

 You may play when the script is idle.
 Playing while the script is running may lead to bugging the script.

 #### Why is the script having issues clicking on my viewer?
+FOR ELECTRONICOBSERVER ONLY: Use Background=2 for a specialized setting for EO.
-Try running the script as administrator.
-If that does not work, disable background clicking in the config.ini.
+Another option is to disable background clicking in the config.ini.
 See the bottom for a full list of config.ini settings.

 ##Config.ini
 ```